Skip to content

 A dispute resolution order is a binding order made against one or both parties.

-The CDRO can issue a dispute resolution order if the dispute was not resolved by conciliation, was partially resolved or when a record of agreement was not honoured.
-The CDRO can also make an order if both parties agree.
-DBDRV refers to these as 'consent orders'.
+We can issue a dispute resolution order if the dispute was not resolved by conciliation, was partially resolved or when a record of agreement was not honoured.
+We can also make an order if both parties agree.
+These are referred to as 'consent orders'.

-For more information on what dispute resolution orders we can issue and what happens if they are not complied with, view our Binding orders page.
+For more information on what dispute resolution orders we can issue and what happens if they are not complied with, view the Binding orders page.

 Dispute not resolved (Certificate of conciliation)

-For more information about VCAT, view our Other helpful services page.
+For more information about VCAT, view the Other helpful services page.

 Successful conciliation, but agreement breached